 We are arranging partnerships with private distribution sites.
 This allows an organization to distribute medicine to their own employees and their families.
 We are interested in working with community partners, both public and private, who would like to become a pre-arranged distribution site.
 If there is a public health emergency, this will allow distributing medicine to employees and their families to prevent infection or disease.
 This helps to safeguard business and organization continuity.

 Are you a large local business or organization interested in becoming a distribution site?
-Contact our office at 802-786-5114.
+Contact Nicole Woods at 802-786-5114.

 - We provide support and participate in hospital preparedness with the Rutland Regional Medical Center, help exercise hospital plans and serve on the Rutland Regional Medical Center Emergency Preparedness Committee.